stfc/PSyclone/doc/user_guide/psyke.rst

 and
 `lib/extract/netcdf/nemo
 <https://github.com/stfc/PSyclone/tree/master/lib/extract/netcdf/nemo>`_
-implement the full PSyData API for use with the :ref:`NEMO <nemo-api>` API.
+implement the full PSyData API for use with generic code transformation.
 When running the code, it will create an output file for each instrumented code region.
 The same logic for naming variables used in :ref:`extraction_for_gocean` is used here.